Chapter 1: You can’t die in the Safe Zone, but you sure can hurt.

 Pin-prick blood eyes surged at him.
 It happened with a screech that turned into a growl.

 Isais stumbled back and fell into the dark and the cold and the wet.
 Foul water filled his mouth as he tried to scream.
-Something sharp tore into his arm and he lashed out wildly, feet and arms kicking, punching and flailing.
+Something sharp tore into his skin and he lashed out wildly, feet and arms kicking, punching and flailing.
 Teeth- definitely teeth- clamped onto a wrist and Isais swore.
-Something snapped in the back of his mind, some instinct that urged him to fight.
+Fear and anger made something snap in the back of his mind, some instinct that urged him to fight.
 Again and again he thrust his free fist into the beast, snarling and writhing in the waste and refuse.
 Matted fur curled between his fingers and he yanked with all his strength.
 Still the creature’s jaws remained clamped.
-Whatever had fuelled Isais’ rabid attack began to leave his body as quickly as the blood that ran down his arm, replaced by the familiar feeling of panic.
+Whatever had fuelled Isais’ rabid attack began to leave his body as quickly as the blood that ran down his arm, replaced by the all to familiar feeling of panic.

 “I’m going to die!”